Electricity Unit Price Today in Pakistan Latest Update 2026

 IESCO’s electricity unit prices increase as your electricity usage goes up, with lower rates for minimal consumption.

-Number of UnitsPer Unit Price (PKR)
+Number of UnitsRate (PKR)

 LESCO (Lahore Electric Supply Company) Electricity Unit Price